 Here’s what you need to know about the first-time buyer programs available to you.

 First-Time Buyer Programs offer Down Payment Assistance

 One of the biggest roadblocks buyers come across when they want to purchase their first home is saving up a substantial amount of money for a down payment.
 The U.S. Department of Housing and Urban Development (HUD) provides funds and grants to help first-time home buyers who need a bit of financial assistance, in addition to insuring loans that require little or no down payment from first time buyers.
 Here are some of the options available for you if you want a first-time buyer program that offers assistance with your down payment.

 Some states and local agencies will offer their own programs to help buyers get into their first home, and your mortgage loan advisor can help you understand the local programs available to you.
 Here are some examples of local programs available in some of the states American Pacific Mortgage services:

-California’s GSFA Platinum Down Payment Assistance Program provides a non-repayable grant up to 5% of the sales price of the home for qualifying buyers to help with down payments and closing costs.
-Because this program is offered to help low- to moderate- income borrowers, there are income limitations that must be met to qualify.
+California’s GSFA Platinum Down Payment Assistance Program has a Forgivable loan up to 5% of the sales price of the home for qualifying buyers to help with down payments and closing costs.
+Also, GSFA offers a grant option if you are a peace officer, firefighter, border patrol, correctional officer or EMT.
+Because this program is offered to help moderate to low-income borrowers, there are income limitations that must be met to qualify.